 May my workers’ compensation case be settled for a lump sum of money?

 Yes, there are two parts to every workers’ compensation claim: 1) indemnity, or lost wages; and 2) future medical treatment.
 Each part may be settled separately, or you may globally settle both parts simultaneously.
 The latter is customary, however; settlement is completely voluntary for both parties.
-For more information, contact Doolittle & Tucker, P.A.
-Attorneys at Law today.
+For more information, contact Doolittle & Tucker, P.A. today.